-Australia used similar arguments in announcing their boycott.
+Australia used similar arguments.
 Foreign Minister Stephen Smith said he’d taken the decision with regret “as Australians are a people committed to eliminating racism and racial discrimination.”
 He claimed Australia was committed to advancing human rights and had put in place policies to close the gap between indigenous and non-indigenous people (one of the main items for discussion at the conference).
 However, he said he could not support a document which reaffirmed the DDPA in its entirety.
 “We cannot be confident that the Review Conference will not again be used as a platform to air offensive views, including anti-Semitic views,” said Smith.
 “Of additional concern are the suggestions of some delegations in the Durban process to limit the universal right to free speech.

-US and Australian concerns seems over dramatised when looking at the actual text of the original 2001 DDPA (pdf).
+Their concerns seems over dramatised when looking at the actual text of the original 2001 DDPA (pdf).
 Just one out of 122 issues related to the treatment of the Palestinians.
 This is issue 63 which reads: “We are concerned about the plight of the Palestinian people under foreign occupation.
 We recognize the inalienable right of the Palestinian people to self-determination and to the establishment of an independent State and we recognize the right to security for all States in the region, including Israel, and call upon all States to support the peace process and bring it to an early conclusion.”

 Hardly over controversial, and sentiments shared by many across the world.
 The decision looks even more suspicious having looked at the agenda of the 2001 conference.
 It dealt with five major human rights themes: trafficking in women and children, migration and discrimination, gender and racial discrimination, racism against indigenous peoples, and protection of minority rights.
 In none of the press releases related to these five areas, is Israel mentioned by name.

-Admittedly early draft versions of the Durban 2 declaration were rabidly anti-Israel.
+Early draft versions of the Durban 2 declaration were rabidly anti-Israel.
 The 3 March version found by Ha’aretz found that Israel’s policy in the Palestinian territories constituted a “violation of international human rights, a crime against humanity and a contemporary form of apartheid”.
 However the final version I read this evening (Rev 2) contained no explicit mention of Israel at all.
 The commitment to avoid a just settlement in Palestine has trumped “the commitment to prevent, combat and eradicate racism, racial discrimination, xenophobia and related intolerance.”
 The US and Australian position on human rights commitments has been shown up as a pious platitude and the boycott is shameful politicking.